nus-cs2103/website-base/admin/tp-deliverables-demo-fragment.md

 #### <span class="badge bg-info">Demo</span> <span class="text-info">Target audience</span>

 * **Assume you are giving a demo to a higher-level manager of your company**, to brief them on the current capabilities of the product.
 This is the first time they are seeing the new product you developed.
-The actual audience are the evaluators (the team supervisor and another tutor).
+The actual audience are the evaluators (two tutors).

 #### <span class="badge bg-info">Demo</span> <span class="text-info">Scope</span>